One train an hour.

 My father takes me to Canterbury to catch my train back to London.
-I’ll be joining Giristroula soon.
-Canterbury was the very place where this journey round Britain started, all that time and all those miles ago.
+I’ll be joining Giristroula soon, and I think of how Canterbury was the very place where this journey round Britain started for us, all that time and all those miles ago.

 “This was an tobacconist where I could buy individual cigarettes.
 Just one, when I couldn’t afford a packet,” says my father.
 A Superdrug now.
 He points out other places.
 Long gone from 60s Canterbury.

 “Did you keep in touch with anyone from those days?”
 I ask my father.

 “No…” He thinks for a while.
 “I wouldn’t mind meeting them,” he says.
 “But everything I remembered they wouldn’t remember at all.
 Everything I’d want to talk about, they wouldn’t want to think about those things.”

 “They’re just an echo of a world you knew so long ago,” I say.